For the complete documentation index, see llms.txt

 A basic signature process with Swedish BankID consist of the following steps:

-- Upload a document.
+- Upload a new document.

 - Create a document collection.